 Heat the oil in a heavy Dutch oven or stockpot over medium heat.
 Add the flour-coated roast and cook, turning to brown all sides.
 Remove to a plate and set aside.

 Place the sliced onions in the pan and cook, stirring and scraping the bottom of the pot, until lightly browned.

-Place the roast on the onions and season with the salt and pepper.
+Place the roast on top of the onions and season with the salt and pepper.
 Add 1/4 cup broth or water and bring to a simmer.
-Cover and simmer for 2 hours.
+Cover and simmer on low for 2 hours.

 Add the potatoes, carrots, and quartered onions and cover and slowly simmer for 1 hour longer.

 With a slotted spoon, remove the beef and vegetables to a warm platter and keep warm.

-Make the gravy: add enough water or low sodium beef broth to the pot roast liquid to make 2 cups; heat.
-Mix 2 tablespoons of flour with a little cold water; stir until smooth.
-Stir flour mixture into the broth and season to taste.
-Cook, stirring, until thickened.
+Mix 2 tablespoons of flour with a little cold water in a small bowl.
+Stir until smooth.
+Stir the flour mixture into the warmed broth and season to taste.
+Simmer, stirring, until thickened.

-Pour the sauce over the pot roast and vegetables or serve on the side.
+Slice the roast.
+Pour the gravy over the pot roast and vegetables or serve on the side.